MariaMAlvarez/CV/CV Intro/ReadMe.md

-This was the first website I made.
-It is a simple copy of my CV.
+This was the first website I made, which is a simple copy of my CV.

+It is mostly a HTML project with a litle bit of CSS, mostly for background color.

+I learned how to make hyperlinks to other pages on the web, other pages I created, making tables, inserting images and connecting a CSS file for styling.

-See the website here -> https://mariamalvarez.github.io/Web-Development/CV%20Intro/
+Check out the website here -> https://mariamalvarez.github.io/Web-Development/CV%20Intro/